 - Your baby begins showing interest in food when others are eating.

-- Do not give your baby cow's milk until she is 1 year old.
+- DO NOT give your baby cow's milk until they are 1 year old.
 Babies under age 1 have a difficult time digesting cow's milk.

 - Use a small spoon when feeding your baby.

-- It's fine to start to give your baby water between feedings.
+- It is fine to start to give your baby water between feedings.

-- Don't give your baby cereal in a bottle unless your pediatrician or dietitian recommends it, for example, for reflux.
+- DO NOT give your baby cereal in a bottle unless your pediatrician or dietitian recommends it, for example, for reflux.

-- Only offer your child new foods when she is hungry.
+- Only offer your child new foods when they are hungry.